Union Pacific Yard Slugs and Other Hump Yard Motive Power

 Track Sled Service

 In an innovation to reduce track maintenance costs, in 1979 and 1980 Union Pacific developed a method to refurbish the track substructure by removing the fouled ballast from under the track, with the ties and rail remaining in position.
 The piece of machinery used to accomplish this was called a "track sled".
-The track sled was placed under the ties by jacking up the combined rail and ties and attaching the sled to a locomotive, with the locomotive riding atop the rails and ahead of the sled.
+The track sled was placed under the ties by jacking up the combined rail and tie structure and attaching the sled to a locomotive, with the locomotive riding atop the rails and ahead of the sled.
 In this service, the ten-motor slug set was used to pull a sled along under the ties of a stretch of mainline track, plowing the fouled ballast out from under the track.
 After the sled had been used to clear a particular section of track, the ballast was taken up by other machines from along side the ends of the ties, cleaned, and redistributed and tamped back to its original location.
 The operation required a locomotive with very high tractive effort because of the slow speeds.
 High pulling power was needed to pull the sled along, lift the track, and remove the ballast, all at the same time.
 With the completion of the twelve-motor slug sets, UP had an excess of the smaller ten-motor slug sets.
 A ten-motor slug set (402/S4) was tried in this track sled service in Wyoming during the summer of 1980 and found to be successful.

 One of the limitations of using the ten-motor slug set in track sled service was that the former GP9B slug regularly ran out of traction sand.
 In October 1980, the slug S4 was equipped with exterior sand boxes of the same design as used on the DD35s in the late 1970s.
 The 402/S4 set was used in track sled service during the summers and either stored or used as stand-by at various hump yards during the winters.
 In October 1982, SD24 402 was retired and slug S4 was then mated with 446, after the 446 had been separated from slug S5 (S5 had been mated with SD40 3032).
 The set was used briefly in track sled service during 1983, but by midyear, UP 446/S4 were stored at North Platte, with plans for the slug set to be moved to Cheyenne for a test in flat switching in that important yard.
 By December 1984 the set had been assigned to Los Angeles.
 In late February 1985 the 446/S4 set was moved to Pocatello in preparation for another season of ballast sled service, leaving 3033/S1 as the only slug set in LA.
 In May 1985 the 446 was retired and slug S4 was mated with SD40 3031 and used at North Platte in regular hump yard service.
 The track sled program continued through the summer of 1985, with the SD40 and slug combination of 3032/S5 being used.